Lesa's course directory

 Lecture 6 and Example 6a, continued

-Example 6b: Modeling Change over Time with Piecewise Trends
+Example 6b: Modeling Change over Time Using Piecewise Trends

 Tuliao et al. (2017)